michimussato/OpenStudioLandscapes-Deadline-10-2-Worker/README.md

 ```

-Make sure that the name get resolved correctly.
+Make sure that the name gets resolved correctly.

 ```generic